 Winning the weekly competition

 Having a question you submitted answered by an expert

-Between weeks five and seven of the Festival you’ll work on creating your own posts about the topics that have interested you most.
-This will be a chance to share your final opinion on topics, having joined the lessons in class and the discussions on the Hub.
+Between weeks 5-7, you’ll work on creating your own posts about the topic that has interested you most.
+This will be your final say on the topic and give you a chance to share your opinion on it having joined the discussions and learnt about the topic.

-Five winning standpoints will be selected by senior editors at The Economist newspaper.
-If your standpoints is a winner, you’ll receive a standpoint award, a video message from one of our judges and a goodie-bag of prizes!
-We’ll also share your work to encourage even more people to see what you think.
+Five winning Standpoints will be selected by senior editors at The Economist.
+If your Standpoint is a winner, you’ll receive a Standpoint award, a video message from one of our judges and a goodie bag of prizes!
+We’ll also share your work on the website.